sobowalebukola/pgconverge/README.md

-# About JsonDDL
+# About pgconverge

-**JsonDDL** is a powerful tool for converting JSON-defined database schemas into deterministic SQL DDL statements, with full support for **multidirectional replication**.
+**pgconverge** is a powerful tool for converting JSON-defined database schemas into deterministic SQL DDL statements, with full support for **multidirectional replication**.
 It allows developers and teams to manage database schema changes in a structured, predictable, and reversible way.

 ## Key Features